YuchenTan777/CCI-S2-Coding-Two/Week 2 Exercise - Your first OF project/ReadMe.md

+# Week 2 Exercise - Your first OF project

+> Select a JavaScript project you completed last term and port it to C++ using openFrameworks

+(I think Mick's goal is to familiarize us with the programming language C++ and the platform OF）

+And here is my redo project 👇👇

 # Circle Loop✨

 For this exercise I mainly modified last semester's 3D graphics assignment and added modifiers to modify the number of graphics and their orientation in the x, y, and z-axis in real time.
 It is worth mentioning that because I put in the z-axis, I can convert flat 2D graphics to 3D when using the mouse.